 One of the biggest allures of metal roofing for construction contractors is the fact that 3' X 14' sections of roof can be covered in seconds compared to laying and layering multiple 12” X 36” of individual shingles.
 Fiber cement siding has the ability to offer that increased coverage as well in the form of architectural panels.
 The panels come in sizes up to 4' X 10' and are a great way to not only add unique style, but cut down the installation time as well.
 Even lap siding products are available in widths ranging from 4” to 12” and 12' long.

 The main theme of fiber cement is options.
 From the various styles and colors available to widths and more.
 Another great option is having the fiber cement siding come primed only (paint on site) or in the finished colors.
-Painting the siding can be a great way for homeowners to save on some materials costs or to change the color of the siding down the line using acrylics.
+Painting the siding can be a great way for homeowners to save on some material costs.
 Contracts can also touch up any blemishes that may result in the handling of the materials.

 Although there will need to be expansion gaps left to account for expansion and contraction in the changing climate, the amount is much less than wood.
 This helps the contractor who can get away with less than an 1/8” gap instead of recutting the plank.
 Less expansion and contraction also means that the seam joints will spread apart less, which lessens the possibility of water damage.
 Since the boards will shrink and expand less, they should be installed closer together at butt seams to avoid gaps.